kassko/data-mapper/docs/attributes/MultiPropDataSource.md

 Defines a data source that hydrates multiple properties from an associative array.

+**Important**: Each `MultiPropDataSource` id can only be explicitly referenced ONCE per class via `DataSourceRef`.
+Other properties are automatically hydrated via "cross-hydration" when the returned data contains keys matching their source field mappings.

 **Note**: This attribute can be used in three ways:
 1. Inside `DataSourcesStore` (with `id`)
 2. On classes (with `id`, for shared data sources)